simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 (eg by `-c '0.00 %'`).

-With `-O csv` or `-O tsv`, machine-readable output is produced instead: one record per row and commodity, with full account names, age in days, bare units and gain percent numbers, gain and gain percent as separate fields, and no totals records.
+With `-O csv` or `-O tsv`, machine-readable output is produced instead: one record per displayed row, with full account names, age in days, bare units and gain percent numbers, gain and gain percent as separate fields, and no totals records.
 Amounts are shown without digit group marks; as in other commands'